13479776/peakFinder/README.md

 The peakFinder is updating...

-if you need the old version of peakFinder, please send to me at luanhm@sustech.edu.cn.
+if you need the old version of peakFinder, please do not hesitate  to contact me at luanhm@sustech.edu.cn.